adangkurnia/financial-tracker-dashboard/README.md

 -	Google Data Studio

 # Data Cleaning
-After downloading date from Kaggle, I needed to clean the data in order to perform an Exploratory data analysis.
+After downloading dataset from Kaggle, I needed to clean the data in order to perform an Exploratory data analysis.
 Since the data contains small number of rows and columns, I only need to do data cleaning in Google Sheets.
 1. Firstly, I imported data to Google Sheets and validated every type of data then change into related data type.
 2. Checked if there is missing data.
 3. After that, I checked and droped if there is any duplicates data.